jhuynh06/CPXVI/README.md

 # Windows 10

+## Local Policies
 When running the Windows 10 Local policy script, direct yourself to the **Windows 10/All Policy Scripts**.
 Download **the entire** folder.
 Run the **run.bat** file as an administrator, and all the local policies should be changed.

+## Remove Unwanted Administrators
+Download the **entire** folder of Windows10.
+From the CyberPatriot ReadMe, copy and paste **all names** that are administrators into the currentAdministrators.txt file.
+Run the **runAdminstrators.ps1** file as an administrator, following any directions that it says.

 # Debian